DazzDev/SimpleHaxballFutsal/README.md

 - Moves players automatically depending on the number of users in the room
   - Winning players are always moved to the red team
 - Includes a practice stadium mode for when a player is waiting for opponents
-- Includes automatic moderation tools:
+- Automatically moderates the room:
   - Kicks players when they become AFK
   - Bans players when their message/name contains "bad" words (listed in the [`badwords.txt`](https://github.com/DazzDev/SimpleHaxballFutsal/blob/master/lists/badwords.txt) file)
   - Kicks players when they spam
   - Kicks players when they join from a network whose IP is already connected
   - Gives admin permissions to players whose public ID is listed in the [`adminlist.txt`](https://github.com/DazzDev/SimpleHaxballFutsal/blob/master/lists/adminlist.txt) file
+- Includes a command system ([`commands.ts`](https://github.com/DazzDev/SimpleHaxballFutsal/blob/master/commands.ts))

 ---